noahehall/theBookOfNoah/linux/docker/docker.md

 ## registries, indexes, repositories
 ### repositories
   - a named bucket of images
+    - i.e. location/name pairs that point to set of specific layer Ids -
   - have urls which are composed of
     - e.g. quay.io/dockerinaction/ch3_hello_registry:latest
     - the host where the image is located